evansbenj/2024_BIO722/1_Lecture_1.md

 ## Quality Control
 Before we do anything with individual sequences, it is a good idea to survey the overall quality of the data.
 We can do this with many free tools; for this class we will use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 To run this program please type this:

-`/usr/local/fastqc/fastqc datafile`
+`/usr/local/fastqc/fastqc forward_subset.fastq`

-where `output_directory` is the directory to which you want to write the output and `datafile` is the example dataset listed above (or whereever your data are).
-This should give you some feedback about the analysis as it runs and generate a file called `datafile.zip`.
+This should give you some feedback about the analysis as it runs and generate a file called `datafile.zip` and an html file called `forward_subset_fastqc.html`.

+Please download the `html` file to your local computer and open it in a browser (or watch Ben do this).

 Here is an example of a commandline I ran:

 `/usr/local/fastqc/fastqc forward_subset.fastq`

-(You would have to change the `evanslab` part to match your home directory because you don't have write permissions to my directory).
-This command is equivalent to this:

-`fastqc -o ~ /1/scratch/BIO720_Bens_section/subset_data/forward_subset.fastq`

-The latter command works because the program `fastqc` is already in your $PATH variable (thanks to Brian) and because the `~` is a shortcut for your home directory.

-Please download this `.zip` file to your computer, uncompress it, and open the `.html` file in a browser.
-You should see the quality control plots that were generated that Brian went over in an earlier class.

 ## De-Multiplexing
 Most RRGS methods rely on the Illumina sequencing platform.
 These machines generate data using something called a "flowcell" that is divided up into eight "lanes".
 Small scale projects typically would run multiple samples (from different species or different individuals within a species) on one lane.
 Because the sequence methodology requires the ligation (attachment) of a linker (a bit of DNA) to each side of bits of DNA that will be sequenced, it is straightforward to combine multiple samples (multiplex) from different individuals in a single lane.
 This is done by adding a unique identifier sequence (a barcode) to the linker that is used on each sample.
 Note that this barcode is different from "DNA barcoding", the latter of which generally refers to the use of a small variable genomic region (such as the COI gene for animals) for species and population identification.

-A first step in our analysis pipeline is to organize data from each of our samples that were run together on an Illumina lane (De-multiplexing our data) and also to filter our data and trim off bits that have lots of errors or that have sequences from the laboratory procedures that were used to generate the data (Trimming/Quality control).
-To begin please make sure you are in your home directory by typing this:
+A first step in our analysis pipeline is to organize data from each of our samples that were run together on an Illumina lane (De-multiplexing our data) and also to filter our data and trim off bits that have lots of errors or that have sequences from the laboratory procedures that were used to generate the data (Trimming/Quality control; next section).

-`cd ~`

 When samples are run on an Illumina machine, DNA is broken up into many small fragments and a small bit of DNA called an adaptor is then added on each of the fragments.
 This adaptor allows the sequencing process to occur, essentially by making possible high-throughput put polymerase chain reaction (ask Ben about this if you are unfamiliar).
 To make possible the multiplexing of samples on one Illumina lane, each sample is linked to a unique adaptor that contains a "barcode" sequence that allows us to sort out which samples each sequence came from.
 For our dataset, we have nine individuals from one species (the Tonkean macaque).
 Each of the samples received the following barcodes: